 The labor laws mention domestic workers only twice.
 The Provincial Employees Social Security Ordinance 1965 (applicable in Balochistan, ICT, Khyber Pakhtunkhwa and Punjab) requires an employer to provide health care (including maternity care) to the full time domestic workers (Section 55-A).
 Similar provision is also found in Sindh Employees’ Social Security Act 2016 (section 59).
 The Minimum Wages Ordinance of 1961 (applicable in Balochistan, ICT, and Punjab) also includes domestic workers in the definition of workers however government has not notified the minimum wages as applicable to these workers under this law.
 No such provision is found in the Khyber Pakhtunkhwa Minimum Wages Act 2013 and Sindh Minimum Wages Act 2015.

 The first bill on domestic workers - Domestic Workers (Employment Rights) Act 2013 - in order to bring them under the jurisdiction of labour laws, was drafted and presented in Senate in 2013.
 It was again submitted in 2015 and has been passed by the Senate in 2017.
-The Bill is still under discussion by the relevant Senate Committee.
+The Bill is now under discussion by the relevant National Assembly Committee.
 The Bill aims to protect the rights of the domestic workers, to regulate their employment and conditions of service and to provide them social security, safety, health facility and welfare.
 It provides domestic workers with all those rights available to other formal sector workers and creates a special domestic workers welfare fund.

 How does the Provincial Employees Social Security Ordinance define domestic work?